 According to the Assembly of First Nations (AFN), First Nations are challenged in the process of accessing supports and services to address substance use issues in their communities.
 They consistently encounter more obstacles to access than the broader Canadian population.
 Beyond direct costs stemming from substance use and the inability to access supports and services, there are indirect economic and social costs to communities.
 There is a large body of literature on substance use in First Nations communities, and also on challenges, barriers and occasional successes when it comes to economic development.
 There is very little written, however, about the connection between these two phenomena.
 The research shows that there are connections.
 For example, the community case studies brought out the different ways in which substance use can limit economic activity, whether that is through absenteeism and poor performance on the job or because substance use comes into play in several systems closely related to a community’s economy.
 The research provides evidence-based information required to better understand these connections and recommendations on positive approaches to improving economic and community well-being.

 A major policy objective in Canada is to build a more entrepreneurial economy.
 The strengthening of Aboriginal entrepreneurship is essential to achieving this objective.
-The research addressed the need to better understand the prevalence, nature and scope of entrepreneurship among First Nations women in the Atlantic Region; and built capacity among First Nations women to conduct and leverage research as a tool in community-based efforts to improve the economics and well-being of communities.
+The research addresses the need to better understand the prevalence, nature and scope of entrepreneurship among First Nations women in the Atlantic Region; and built capacity among First Nations women to conduct and leverage research as a tool in community-based efforts to improve the economics and well-being of communities.
 The knowledge gained from this research supports community economic development efforts to encourage and support entrepreneurship among First Nations women.

 A wealth of information is available in post-secondary institutions that can assist First Nations communities to further develop and economically improve their commercial fisheries.
 The research provides concrete recommendations on how identified resources and activities in post-secondary institutions can be linked to address the specific needs of First Nations’ commercial fisheries in Atlantic Canada.
 These linkages will be used to help determine research and development initiatives which will assist communities in improving their commercial fisheries.
 These improvements will, in turn, support economic growth for First Nation communities across the Atlantic region.

 The research supports Membertou's ground breaking initiative on the development of new land management laws for its community, which will in turn further enable economic development.
-The research examined current land management systems developed by economically successful First Nations and determined best practices that were shared with the community of Membertou in the development of their own land management laws.
+The research examines current land management systems developed by economically successful First Nations and determined best practices that were shared with the community of Membertou in the development of their own land management laws.
 Research findings apply to Membertou's unique cultural, geographic, and economic situation and provide direction for other Aboriginal communities in the Atlantic region who may be seeking to develop their own land management laws.

 Provincial governments in the Atlantic region are adopting aggressive renewable energy targets, and developing strategies to meet those targets.
 Several First Nations have begun to identify renewable energy opportunities and are working to meet renewable energy targets set by their respective provinces.
 The research provides an overview of key legislation, regulations and policies that govern renewable energy development and focuses on wind, small-scale hydro, solar, tidal/wave, biomass and biofuel, geothermal, and cogeneration opportunities.
 The findings will assist Nova Scotia and New Brunswick First Nations communities to become more familiar with the various renewable energy technologies and the range of opportunities available for development.

 Economic development and the social impacts of economic development in Aboriginal communities are of great interest to communities and organizations.
 They are also of great interest to government agencies interested in ascertaining which policies and practices enhance or prevent development.
 Gaining meaningful understanding of these policies and practices in Aboriginal communities is especially complex.
-There are contested and diverse perspectives on the very meaning of economic development and success, and limited data that are available to compare and account for economic and social situations across and within communities.
+There are contested and diverse perspectives on the very meaning of economic development and success, and limited data available to compare and account for economic and social situations across and within communities.
 The research provides an understanding of the social impacts of economic development on three First Nations communities in Atlantic Canada - Millbrook First Nation, Miawpukek (Conne River) First Nation, and Tobique Maliseet First Nation.

 Strong educational attainment goes hand in hand with robust economic development.
-The research examined Mi’kmaq and Wolastoqi Latuwewakon (Maliseet) immersion programs, and the impact these programs had on students.
+The research examines Mi’kmaq and Wolastoqi Latuwewakon (Maliseet) immersion programs, and the impact these programs have on students.
 The research found that students who participated in immersion programs thrived in the areas of academic achievement, identity, and language fluency.
 Significantly, the English reading abilities of former immersion students appear to be higher than those of their non-immersion peers.
-The research also examined the challenges and barriers to the establishment of immersion programs, and the broader leadership and capacity building processes required for these programs to thrive.
+The research also examines the challenges and barriers to the establishment of immersion programs, and the broader leadership and capacity building processes required for these programs to thrive.
 Recommendations are provided for the development of immersion programs in Mi’kmaq and Maliseet communities where they currently do not exist.

-This project examined the labour market outcomes of Aboriginal people who completed, and who did not complete, post-secondary education between the years 2003-2008.
-The project employed a mixed-method approach consisting of secondary analysis of statistics from a variety of sources; interviews with 96 Aboriginal people who either completed or left post-secondary education in the past five years without completing their program; and interviews with key informants from communities, education services, government, and post-secondary institutions.
-The project identified a number of direct and indirect linkages between the completion of post-secondary education and the impact on economic and social development in Aboriginal communities, including increased opportunity for employment and self-sufficiency, better job performance, personal growth and leadership potential, and new ideas and approaches to community life.
+This project examines the labour market outcomes of Aboriginal people who completed, and who did not complete, post-secondary education between the years 2003-2008.
+The project employs a mixed-method approach consisting of secondary analysis of statistics from a variety of sources; interviews with 96 Aboriginal people who either completed or left post-secondary education in the past five years without completing their program; and interviews with key informants from communities, education services, government, and post-secondary institutions.
+The project identifies a number of direct and indirect linkages between the completion of post-secondary education and the impact on economic and social development in Aboriginal communities, including increased opportunity for employment and self-sufficiency, better job performance, personal growth and leadership potential, and new ideas and approaches to community life.

-The research examined Aboriginal labour force participation strategies in the Atlantic region.
+The research examines Aboriginal labour force participation strategies in the Atlantic region.
 It found that Aboriginal employment levels still lag considerably behind those of the general Canadian populace.
 However, rates have been increasing in the last twenty years, particularly since the introduction of employment equity legislation.
 Multiple barriers to Aboriginal employment continue to exist.
 These include: a lack of education and training; systemic racism; exclusion; more than average scrutiny; inappropriate testing; and narrow approaches to what constitutes 'job-related experience'; and reluctance among the Aboriginal population to leave their First Nations home community to work.
 Forty recommendations are made that address: preparation of the Aboriginal labour force; preparation of employers; outreach, communication, and partnerships; recruitment; employee retention; tracking; and government policy and program issues.

-The research examined the nature of Aboriginal and non-Aboriginal business partnerships in the region, and their role in terms of broader Aboriginal economic activity.
-Ten case studies were incorporated representing a diverse range of business experience.
-Findings revealed that Aboriginal approaches to business are not solely financially 'bottom-line' driven.
+The research examines the nature of Aboriginal and non-Aboriginal business partnerships in the region, and their role in terms of broader Aboriginal economic activity.
+Ten case studies are incorporated representing a diverse range of business experience.
+Findings reveal that Aboriginal approaches to business are not solely financially 'bottom-line' driven.
 Often they weave together personal growth and success with community interest, cultural practices and respect.
 As a result, to be successful, Aboriginal and non-Aboriginal partnerships must incorporate cultural respect, sensitivity, and trust as part of their bottom-line.
 This allows for satisfying partnerships without sacrificing profit.
 The research outlines a set of notable practices for both individual and collective enterprises to help guide future initiatives, and offers substantial advice for Aboriginal entrepreneurs, non-Aboriginal business people seeking partnerships with Aboriginal people, and government-based policy makers.

 The research examined and identified 32 Critical Success Factors (CSFs) for First Nations commercial fisheries that received funding as a result of the Marshall decision in Atlantic Canada.
 The study brought together the voices of 90 Mi'kmaq and Maliseet fishers and fisheries coordinators, documenting perceived successes and areas for improvement in First Nations fisheries.
 This was the first time the insights of Atlantic First Nations fishers were brought together to create baseline evidence on the impact of funding received after the Marshall decision.